-The Sorcerer points a claw towards one of his enemies and curses him in the name of the
+The Sorcerer points a claw towards one of bis enemies and curses bim in the name of the Difficulty 6

 The spell has a range of 12" and affects a single model within range.
 The target must re-roll any successful armour saves and to hit rolls during the Skaven hand-to-hand phase and his own next shooting and hand-to-hand combat phases.